Strongly Connected Components

 - Parallel BFS-based coloring algorithm

 You can choose between either of the two algorithms, depending on your use case.
-See below for more details.
+Kosaraju’s algorithm is recommended in the following cases:

 Syntax